nico-hn/LogLineParser/README.md

 First, you have to prepare a configuration file in YAML format. [samples/sample_config.yml](./samples/sample_config.yml) is an example.

-Second, if you want to pick up from [samples/sample_combined_log.log](./samples/sample_combined_log.log) the records that match the definintions in the configuration file, run the following command:
+Second, run the following command if you want to pick up from [samples/sample_combined_log.log](./samples/sample_combined_log.log) the log records that meet the definitions in the configuration file:

     $ log_line_parser --filter-mode --log-format combined --config=samples/sample_config.yml --output-dir=samples/output samples/sample_combined_log.log